mfbx9da4/poke-api/readme.md

 - HTTP Client: I built a tiny isomorphic JSON HTTP client which meets the needs of this read-only JSON API.
 It uses `XMLHttpRequest` in the browser and `https` in node for maximum backwards compatibility.
 The main advantage is not having to ship Axios which saves ~30kb which is around 1/5 of the size of the SDK.
 I manually tested this client in the browser but it would be better to check in some browser tests too.
 - Peer dependencies vs bundled dependencies: The age old dilemma of static vs dynamic linking.
 For user convenience I went for bundling zod but it would be nice to provide the option to use a shared version to save space.
 - SDK validation: to ensure that types are always safe, I've added runtime validation to the SDK.
 I mostly used GitHub copilot to write the validation code.
 This is a tradeoff between speed and correctness.
 To ensure the types are perfect aligned with the server I've added the command `npm run test:brute-force-parse-records`.
 It turns out some of the official documentation was inaccurate and there are some fields which are nullable.
+- Tree-shaking and ESM: Something I didn't get to is, writing this as an ESM-first library as it should improve tree-shaking and future proof the SDK.
+I also would have liked to verify that tree-shaking is working as intended.

 ## Notes on the Generated SDKs